-Health Care Sector Survey Results

-Access to quality health care is essential for quality of life in any community.
-From access to emergency services and family practitioners, to specialists, laboratories, and mental health services, access to health care provides opportunities for all to live healthy, fulfilling lives.
+Health Care Sector Survey Results Access to quality health care is essential for quality of life in any community.
+From access to emergency services and family practitioners to specialists, laboratories, and mental health services, access to health care provides opportunities for all to live healthy, fulfilling lives.
 New health care technology developments offer not only new treatments and methods of diagnosis, but also greater access to health care providers via the internet.
 This is especially critical for two primary groups: 1) those living in rural communities that may not have a local presence for various specialty health care providers, and 2) those unable to physically visit a doctor's office due to medical conditions or other issues.

-The data in the following charts show the connectivity and use of technology among health care facilities in the community compared to those in other communities participating in Connected Nation's Connected program.
+The data in the following charts show the connectivity and use of technology among health care facilities in the community, compared to those in other communities participating in Connected Nation's Connected program.
 These data should be used to make informed decisions and implement solutions for improving connectivity in the community.

-Data from Jones County represent survey responses collected between February 2021 and May 2021.
-During this time, six Jones County health care facility answered this survey.
-Data from all Connected communities represent survey responses collected between January 1, 2017, and May 31, 2021.
+Data from Nacogdoches County represent survey responses collected between July and October 2021.
+During this time, nine Nacogdoches County health care facilities answered this survey.
+Data from all Connected communities represent survey responses collected between January 1, 2017, and October 10, 2021.
 As more communities participate in the Connected program, these figures are likely to change.

-Broadband Adoption in the Health Care Sector

-This chart shows the percent of health care facilities that subscribe to various types of broadband services or that are without a connection.
+Broadband Adoption in the Health Care Sector This chart shows the percent of health care facilities that subscribe to various types of broadband services or that are without a connection.
 Fixed connections are those provided by cable, DSL, fiber, or fixed wireless technology, while non-fixed connections include dial-up, satellite, and mobile-only services.
 These types of non-fixed internet services, while providing basic access, can often be plagued by connection latency, have costly monthly data plans, or can be impacted by weather, terrain, large expanses of open water, and other environmental factors.

-Digital communications tools are critical for health care facilities to communicate with the public.
-This chart shows the average frequency with which local health care facilities use these digital communications tools.
+Digital Communications chart shows the average frequency with which local health care facilities use these digital communications tools.